-Dr. Lam is a U.K.-trained Clinical Psychologist.
-She holds a Doctorate in Clinical Psychology, a Master of Research in Psychology, and Post-grad Diploma in Cognitive Behavioural Therapy.
-She is a British Psychological Society (BPS) Chartered Psychologist and Registered Expert Witness with over 12 years of clinical experience in the UK’s National Health Service along with over two years’ experience in the Cayman Islands providing specialist mental health and trauma services to our community.
-Dr. Lam is accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP) and holds a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT) Supervision.
+Dr. Lam holds a Doctorate in Clinical Psychology, a Master of Research in Psychology, and Post-grad Diploma in Cognitive Behavioural Therapy.
+She is a British Psychological Society (BPS) Chartered Psychologist and Registered Expert Witness with over 18 years of clinical experience (nine years post doctorate) in the National Health Service along with over four years’ experience in the Cayman Islands providing specialist mental health and trauma services to our community.
+Dr. Lam is accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP), she has also been awarded with a Certificate in Complex Trauma and Dissociation by The International Society for the Study of Trauma and Dissociation (ISSTD) and holds a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT) Supervision.
+The Neurosequential Network acknowledges that Dr Lam has completed NMT Training Certification through the Phase I level.

 Dr Lam is trained to deliver a range of evidence-based treatments including: